 Not Bioaccumulative (Not B).
-Based on the structural properties and degradability of the medium-chain fatty acids, as well as the essential biological functions of some of the acids, the organic components of all chemicals in this group are categorised as Not Bioaccumulative.
+Based on the results of a bioconcentration study for neodecanoic acid and the essential biological functions of medium-chain fatty acids as dietary fats and the associated homeostatic controls, the organic components of all chemicals in this group are categorised as Not Bioaccumulative.